vishnuvardhan369/Chat-Application-LAN/README.md

   This will start the chat server and the HTTP file server.
 - **Run the Client:** Open another terminal (or use an IDE), navigate to the project directory, and run:
   `python client.py`
   On the login screen, enter your username and server IP (default is `127.0.0.1`), then click **Connect**.
 Use the chat interface to send messages, transfer files, or send private messages.
+If you want to try with different devices, then find the ip adress of the server & change ip adress while connecting.